deciduously/music/post.md

 There are the same number of whole and half intervals, they're just distributed differently.
 You can play a corresponding minor scale using only the white keys by simply starting at the sixth note.
 Try counting it out yourself!

 ##### Cents

+The reason an octave is where the pattern restarts is that we're working in a tuning system called [equal temperment,] For an octave, the frequency ratio is 2:1.
+A5 is thwi

 To calculate the value needed in Hertz, we need a more precise way to describe an interval.
 A full octave has a frequency ratio of 2:1, meaning a note one octave higher has double the frequency of the lower.
 This results in an exponential curve if you were to graph frequencies as they grow.
 When working with such a curve there's often a corresponding logarithmic unit that turns that curve into a line.
 For musical intervals this unit called a [cent](https://en.wikipedia.org/wiki/Cent_(music)) to represent the ratio between two frequencies.
 We've already seen how each octave is divided into 12 semitones: